imthenachoman/nSPTiles/README.md

 ### Features

+ - uses SharePoint's built-in list system to house tile data so tile configuration is super easy
+ - the list can store multiple tile groups so you can have different sets of tiles for different pages/sections
  - GUI to help with tile placement when creating/moving tiles
  - GUI to help picking the right tile when you want to edit or delete one
- - uses SharePoint's built-in list system to house tile data so the rest of the configuration is super easy
- - multiple tile groups so you can show different tiles on different pages/sections
  - tiles can be rendered by calling JavaScript in a CEWP or by using a provided DVWP
  - tiles can be links
  - each tile can have:
   - a background color
   - a tile image
-  - a [Font-Awesome](http://fortawesome.github.io/Font-Awesome/ "Font-Awesome") icon (*requires the FA configuration/installation)
+  - a [Font-Awesome](http://fortawesome.github.io/Font-Awesome/ "Font-Awesome") icon (*requires FA be [configured](http://fortawesome.github.io/Font-Awesome/get-started/))
   - a tile heading
   - a slider content that slides up on hover
- - you can specify a location within the tile for the tile image, Font-Awesome icon, heading text and slider text
+ - you can specify a location within the tile for the tile image, Font-Awesome icon, heading text and slider text without having to specify custom CSS
  - there are numerous pre-set styling options but you can also style anything however you like using your own CSS
+ - **nSPTiles** is self-contained and does not need any additional JavaScript libraries like jQuery

 ### Screenshots